raimonizard/android-studio-recycler-view-example/README.md

 Kotlin with JetPack Compose

 ## Purpose
-This app is a demo of the use of **Lazy Components**.
+This purpose of the main branch is a demo of the use of **Lazy Components**.
+Other branches have further functionallities.

 ## Branch
-- Currently the branch `basic` is fully functional and it can be used in order to test different Lazy Components situations.
+- Branch `basic` is fully functional and it can be used in order to test different Lazy Components situations.
+- Branch `detail-and-room` is fully functional and it can be used in order to play the game of cath'em all by adding pokemons to the pokédex using the pokéball placed in the DetailScreen.
+It contains:
+    - Lazy Composables
+    - Responsive clauses such as mediaqueries for screen size
+    - LiveData
+    - MVVM pattern
+    - Navigation Routes
+    - Retrofit library in order to consume API REST
+    - Room library with a SQLLite database
 ---

 # Gradle dependencies